 - Oversized labial frenum: The labial frenum is the tissue that extends from the inside of your upper lip to the gum that is above your upper front teeth.
 If this is larger than average, a gap can form.

-- Bad habits: If you suck your thumb, lip, or thrust your tongue, you can develop a diastema as a result.
+- Bad habits: If you sucked your thumb, lip, or thrust your tongue as a child, you can develop a diastema as a result.

 What Can You Do About a Diastema?

 Fortunately, if you aren’t happy with the appearance of your smile, you don’t need to settle for it.
 Here are some possible treatments that may be able to give you that aesthetically beautiful smile that you’re looking for: